yongchanghao/MLoRAx/README.md

 ## Installation

-### Choice 1: Just copy the code

-You can just copy the code from `mlorax.py` and paste it into your project.
-This is the easiest way to use `mlorax` if you do not care about future updates.

-### Choice 2: Install with pip
+### Choice 1: Install with pip

-You can also install `mlorax` with pip.
+You can install `mlorax` with pip.
 This is the recommended way to use `mlorax` if you want to receive future updates.

 ```bash
 pip install mlorax
 ```

+### Choice 2: Just copy the code

+You can also directly copy the code from `mlorax.py` and paste it into your project.
+This is the easiest way to use `mlorax` if you do not care about future updates.

 ### Choice 3: Install from source